iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 ### SurfaceType

-[ISolidSurfaces](#ISolidSurface) ([SurfaceMembers](#surfacemember) and [SurfaceMemberModifiers](#surfacemembermodifier)) might have some shared properties in a structure: thickness, material, etc...
-SurfaceType groups these ISolidSurface instances to a single group and provides shared properties for the whole group-system.
+[IStructuralSurfaces](#IStructuralSurface) ([SurfaceMembers](#surfacemember) and [SurfaceMemberModifiers](#surfacemembermodifier)) might have some shared properties in a structure: thickness, material, etc...
+SurfaceType groups these IStructuralSurface instances to a single group and provides shared properties for the whole group-system.

 Available SurfaceTypes: